agramian/clevo-fan-control/README.md

 To install the service, run the following from a directory where you are comfortable having temporary build files generated.

+By default the service will be installed to `/usr/local/bin`.

 ```shell
 cmake <path/to/clevo-fan-control>
 cmake --build .